I want to show you some of the many fantastic things to do in Aruba. So many Aruba attractions to list, and I’ve pretty much done them all!

 5. What sort of attractions can I enjoy in Aruba?

 Beaches, national parks, and sanctuaries are the types of attractions you can enjoy in Aruba.
 There are plenty of land or water activities worth your time.
+There are also some great non touristy things to do in Aruba too.

 6. What indoor activities can I do in Aruba?